KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## Module tests

+The aim of the tests is to increase the quality of the modules, also in order to be able to present them optimally in the module list.
+Due to the huge number of modules, the tests can only remain rudimentary.

-The usefulness of some of the tests is certainly debatable.
-Some of the tests are like a proof of concept.
-If you as a developer do not like a test, you are welcome to give feedback or simply ignore the result.
+If you have ideas for further tests, you are welcome to create an issue or pull request.
+And if you as a developer do not like a test, you are welcome to give feedback or simply ignore the result.

 The results of the tests you can see in the [result.md](result.md).